oqolarte/oblong/content/project/bujo.md

 For this I use Notepad, since I use Windows for work.

-Not only is it light on resources---currently at ~45 KB storing four months worth of logged info---it's easily portable, as many operating systems accept plaintext.
+Not only is it light on resources---currently at ~60 KB storing five months worth of logged info---it's easily portable, as many operating systems accept plaintext.

 Mine is inventively named as `log.txt`.